Website Heatmaps – 1 Simple Trick to Analyse Your Users Behavior

 So it’s important to understand, though, that heatmaps alone will not increase your conversion rates.
 It’s a tool in the toolkit that can help you to start the process of conversion rate optimization and help you to increase conversions on your website.

-So jumped over to convertica.org, our website, and I’m going to show you some real use cases of how we actually use this in a split test.
+So jump over to convertica.org, our website, and I’m going to show you some real use cases of how we actually use this in a split test.

 This lead capture up the top here has been our biggest driver of leads since we started the company, so we’ve had very good success with this little setup.
 But with split testing, we know we can always improve it more.